afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

   cache coherency mechanisms should propagate the indirect effects of a memory barrier between CPUs, but might not do so in order.

-  .. [#]    For bus mastering DMA and coherency details, please read,
+  .. [#]    For bus mastering DMA and coherency details, please read
             ``Documentation/PCI/pci.txt``, ``Documentation/DMA-API-HOWTO.txt``,
 	    and ``Documentation/DMA-API.txt``